See2Refine: Vision-Language Feedback Improves LLM-Based eHMI Action Designers: Introduction

 \section{Introduction}

 Automated vehicles (AVs) are expected to reach Level 4 autonomy within a decade~\cite{agrawal2023building,chen2023milestones}.
 Without human drivers, AVs usually lack effective communication channels with other road users, such as pedestrians, cyclists, and human drivers~\cite{fagnant2015preparing}.
-This gap causes confusion and distrust, leading to traffic issues~\cite{colley2025improving}.
-External Human-Machine Interfaces (eHMIs) are emerging as promising solutions to address this communication challenge~\cite{dey2020taming}. eHMIs can comprise devices such as mechanical eyes~\cite{chang2022can}, mechanical arms~\cite{gui2024shrinkable}, and lightbars~\cite{dey2020color} mounted on the exterior of AVs.
+This gap causes confusion and distrust, leading to series traffic issues~\cite{colley2025improving}. \underline{E}xternal \underline{H}uman-\underline{M}achine \underline{I}nterfaces (eHMIs) are emerging as promising solutions to address this communication challenge~\cite{dey2020taming}. eHMIs can comprise devices such as mechanical eyes~\cite{chang2022can}, mechanical arms~\cite{gui2024shrinkable}, and lightbars~\cite{dey2020color} mounted on the exterior of AVs.
 These devices serve as communication interfaces that convey messages like ``I am stopping''.
 For instance, an eHMI can effectively express directional intent through eye gazing, finger pointing, or illuminating particular sections of a lightbar~\cite{gui2024scenarios}.

 With eHMIs, researchers typically design eHMI interactions via predefined actions, limiting adaptability in dynamic and unpredictable environments~\cite{dey2020taming,de2022external}.
 To address this rigidity, LLMs offer a data-driven alternative by generating context-dependent eHMI actions from traffic scenarios, reducing the reliance on manually defined rules~\cite{radford2019language}.
-Moreover, prior work shows that, when equipped with carefully crafted system prompts, LLM-based action designers can perform at a level comparable to that of human designers~\cite{xia2025automating}.
+Moreover, previous work shows that, when equipped with carefully crafted system prompts, LLM-based action designers can perform at a level comparable to that of human designers~\cite{xia2025automating}.
 However, text-based prompts can only capture a portion of the details involved in eHMI installation and are unable to convey rich visual information, such as sizes, speeds, and observation angles, which are essential for designing actions in dynamic scenarios~\cite{tellex2020robots, cao2024worst, majumder2024exploring}.